 Customers should find out from the medical facility how long the appointment is expected to last.
 When scheduling your return ride, we suggest making your pickup time at least one hour later than when you think your appointment will be done.
 This practice creates a buffer of time to compensate for unexpected delays.
 If you get finished with your medical appointment early, you are welcome to call Trailblazer to see if a bus is able to pick you up any sooner.

-Normal bus rides may be scheduled up to one week in advance, and volunteer drivers may be requested up to one month in advance.
+Normal bus rides may be scheduled up to one week in advance.
 Standing orders may be scheduled up to two weeks in advance.
 Same day ride requests may be accommodated, but it is best to make reservations for the bus at least 24 hours in advance or as early as possible.
-It is recommended that volunteer driver rides be scheduled at least one week in advance, or five business days.
 Customers are welcome to ask dispatchers what patterns typically develop during certain times of the year.
-However, rides cannot be scheduled beyond the parameters that have bene established.
+However, rides cannot be scheduled beyond the parameters that have been established.